western/nginx-builder/lua_src/lua-resty-core.git/lib/ngx/ssl.md

 and/or ngx_lua APIs like [lua_shared_dict](https://github.com/openresty/lua-nginx-module#lua_shared_dict)
 to do the caching of the DER-formatted results, for example.

-This function can be called in whatever contexts.
+This function can be called in any context.

 [Back to TOC](#table-of-contents)